al-falaah/lite/EMAIL_FORWARDING_SETUP.md

 ### Step 5: Test Email Forwarding

-1. Send a test email to `admin@alfalaah-academy.nz` from any email account
+1. Send a test email to `admin@tftmadrasah.nz` from any email account
 2. Check your Gmail inbox (`alfalaah.academy.nz@gmail.com`)
 3. You should receive the forwarded email within seconds